 Individuals begin to experience physical disabilities and sense of emptiness.
 They also enjoy lesser of retirement.
 Loss of social connection is the hardest thing.

 Although this survey was done in the US, and one might say it is not relevant to retirees living in this part of the world, our near 20 years’ experience walking with our clients at different stages of their retirement journey proves these emotions to be true even for retirees in Singapore.
-As such, we advocate a holistic retirement planning model that puts the retiree’s purpose at the center of all his financial decisions (see diagram 1).
+As such, we advocate a holistic retirement planning model that puts the retiree’s purpose at the centre of all his financial decisions (see diagram 1).
 Having a clear sense of purpose gives clarity to the kind of life one wants to live now before retirement and enable him to continue to live this meaningful life even into retirement.
 It is this clarity that will mitigate the negative emotions throughout the individual’s retirement journey and encourage the individual to live a healthy lifestyle.
 I have explained this in greater details in an earlier article in this series.

 The rest of the financial decisions, such as insurance planning, mental incapacity planning, legacy planning are done to support his life’s decision (his purpose).
 In addition, the individual will need to make sure his monies are properly managed to allow him to live his purposeful retirement life.
 In this regard, I have shared that there are 4 risks that retirees face: